-Tulane’s goal is to implement a phased return to normal operations in a thoughtful and careful manner to provide guidelines and protocols to protect our students, faculty, researchers and staff.
+Tulane’s goal is to implement a phased return to normal operations in a thoughtful and careful manner and to provide guidelines and protocols to help mitigate against the risk of COVID-19 exposure to the campus community.
 Tulane departments should continue their current instruction and remote work protocols with a phased reduction of off-site work requirements.

 The following is a recommended framework to provide instructions for supervisors to follow to prioritize the order of return and management of administrative staff.
 Supervisors need to coordinate with and receive Senior Vice President approval before employees are allowed to return to the workplace.

 Recommendations provided were developed by the university’s Workforce Resumption Committee and are intended to provide a framework to help departments prioritize the order of return and management of administrative staff.
 Information regarding faculty and research staff is covered separately below.

 Target dates and any referenced capacity percentages are tentative and subject to change as the university will continue to be flexible.

 May 18-July 7